aimacode/aima-java/trunk/aima-core/README.txt

 # JDK 1.6 - is the baseline JDK against which this project is developed.

-== Current Release: 0.9.10-CSP+AC-3 ==
+== Current Release: 0.9.11-CSP+PathCost-Fixes ==
-0.9.10-CSP+AC-3 : 22 Aug 2010 :<br>
+0.9.11-CSP+PathCost-Fixes : 02 Oct 2010 :<br>
-  * CSP package significantly restructured, added AC-3 implementation.
-  * Search can now create more than one solution within the same run (see aima.core.search.framework.SolutionChecker).
-  * The N-Queens representation now supports incremental as well as complete-state problem formulation.
+  * Fixed defect in Breath First Search where the Path Cost metric was not being updated correctly (issue #54).
+  * Fixed CSP issue with respect to domain reconstruction with backtracking search.
+  * Re-introduced SimpleEnvironmentView so its easier for people to setup and play with the code.
-  * Minor clean-ups included.
+  * Minor documentation improvements.
-  * Now compiles on Android 2.1.

 = Details =